rafaeljacov/Text-Based-UNO-Game-Java/README.md

 2. Open the project using your favorite Java IDE of choice and run the program.
 (Make sure that you have set your Main class in your configurations)

+Or

+3. If you are a geek, compile and run the program yourself using the "javac" and "java" commands through the terminal.

 ![Image](IDE.png)